RobCTs/IoT_Signal_analysis/README.md

 ## Overview
 This project is a modular IoT system designed for signal processing and communication using an ESP32 microcontroller.
-The system includes functionalities for signal processing using FFT and network communication using MQTT over Wi-Fi.
-It also includes the securtity and power management modules which are yet to be completed.
+The system includes functionalities for signal processing using FFT and network communication using MQTT over Wi-Fi and a power consumption sensor analysis.

 ## Student